renaldo2536/aniseek-app/README.md

 - Rating and aired dates
 - Tabbed interface for different content sections

-## Deep Linking

-The app supports deep linking to specific anime details:

-- `aniseek://anime/123` - Opens the details for anime with ID 123

 ## Color Theme

 The app uses a custom color theme: